 Workers’ Compensation covers both medical treatment and lost wages after an accident.
 Lost wage benefits depend on how the average weekly wage is calculated under New York law.
 The Board looks back at your earnings during the 52 weeks before the accident, including overtime or second jobs when applicable.
 That number forms the base for your benefits.

-For example, if your average weekly wage is $900 and your disability rating is 50%, the weekly benefit is $300, subject to state maximums.
+If your average weekly wage is $900 and your disability rating is 50%, the weekly benefit is $300, subject to state maximums.
 Payments usually begin within 18 days of the employer’s report reaching the insurance company.

 Disability Classifications in New York